Student Workshops

 On-site School Programs

-Ragdale Youth Engagement continues throughout the academic year with plans to continue artist talks, workshops, and classroom visits, either virtual or in-person, throughout 2024.
+Ragdale Youth Engagement continues throughout the academic year with plans to continue artist talks, workshops, and classroom visits, either virtual or in-person.
 Fellows are matched with specific schools and serve as valuable resources to curricula, offering direct knowledge and in professional creative fields.
 Upcoming partnership programs include Global Odyssey Week at Woodlands Academy, and The Creative Refined Student Mind exhibition and a student-run podcast club at Cristo Rey St. Martin High School, and Connections Week at Chicago High School for the Arts.

 As a supplement to on-site school programs, Ragdale offers a series of pre-recorded Creative POV Artist Talks